kodekloudhub/community-faq/yaml-faq.md

 * Array when it should have been map
 * Map when it should have been array

+**EXAM TIP**

+While debugging a YAML file, have `vi` open in one terminal window and the command prompt in another.
+With each edit, save the file without exiting `vi`, using `:w`.
+Then in the other terminal run `kubectl create` or `kubectl apply` as appropriate until the command is successful.
+Then exit `vi`.

 ## YAML practice lab

 A lecture and practice lab may be found in [this free course](https://kodekloud.com/courses/json-path-quiz/).
 Note that the lecture is taken from the Ansible course, however all the main concepts of YAML syntax are discussed.